 Spartanburg is located in what’s known as the “upstate” of South Carolina.
 You can get here in less than two hours from Atlanta, Georgia and in about 90 minutes from Charlotte, North Carolina.
 This region of the state is booming in recent years and Spartanburg has enjoyed an uptick in not only visitors but people relocating here from across the U.S.

-So what are some things to do in Spartanburg if you only have 24 hours?
+So what are some things to do with one day in Spartanburg?

 Spartanburg is home to the only BMW manufacturing plant in North America.
 The general public can take a factory tour and enjoy other unique BMW experiences like driving on a test track if you’re visiting the area.